Chomenor/ioef-cmod/new-filesystem-design.md

 **Q:** Why is SV_VerifyPaks_f removed?
 **A:** This function was used as an extra check to make certain kinds of hacks a little bit more difficult in the early days of Quake 3, when it was still closed source.
 It's not necessary or useful anymore so has been removed to reduce complexity.

-**Q:** Is it a good idea to change resource/shader precedence when the current system has been accepted for so long?
+**Q:** If it's a good idea to change the backwards shader precedence, why has it not been done in the original filesystem?
-**A:** Compatibility is an important factor here, but I believe the changes are well worthwhile in this case.
-The original precedence system is outdated and has a lot of weird quirks that cause many unnecessary conflicts.
-The new system achieves much lower conflict error rates with almost no compatibility impact on existing content.
-It also has much clearer code, new debug commands, and support for features like download folder restriction.
+**A:** Forward shader precedence is much better in general, but there are a couple of issues that prevent it from being trivially changed in the original filesystem.
+First, some maps, especially low-quality conversions from other games, erroneously define shaders that conflict with the ID paks, and rely on the backwards shader precedence and having a filename alphabetically higher than 'p' to not override them.
+In the new filesystem the ID paks have precedence regardless of filename, so backwards shader precedence is no longer necessary.
+The second issue is with shaders that conflict with other shaders inside the *same* pk3 file.
+If the shader precedence was naively reversed, the intra-pk3 precedence would be reversed as well, which would lead to potential compatibility issues with all existing pk3s including the ID paks.
+The new filesystem solves this problem by explicitly emulating the original precedence conventions for shaders inside the same pk3.

 # Conclusion

-If you have any questions feel free to email me at chomenor@gmail.com.
+If you have any questions feel free to email me at <chomenor@gmail.com>.

 This project is dedicated to the creators, mapping, and modding communities of Quake 3, Elite Force, and similar games.
 Thank you for all your amazing work!